 - Heat the oil in a large pot over low heat.
 Add ginger and cook and stir for a minute.
-Add onion and thyme and cook and stir until onions becomes transparent.
+Add onion and thyme and cook and stir until onions becomes translucent.

 - Stir in carrot and celeriac, cook over low heat for 5 minutes, stir often to prevent them from burning or sticking to the bottom.
 Add vegetable stock, cook over low heat until the vegetables are tender.

 - Remove from the heat and let it cool to room temperature.
 Remove the thyme sprigs and blend to desired smoothness (I prefer it not too "creamy").